-The European Communities pursue an equal opportunities policy and aims in particular at achieving in the medium term at least 40 % of members of each sex in each expert group and committee (Commission Decision n°2000/407/EC of 19 June 2000 relating to gender balance within the committees and expert groups established by it).
+(2) The European Union pursue an equal opportunities policy and aims in particular at achieving in the medium term at least 40 % of members of each sex in each expert group and committee (Commission Decision 2000/407/EC of 19 June 2000 relating to gender balance within the committees and expert groups established by it).

-In the case of calls relating to specific international cooperation activities (SICA), a significant number of experts who are citizens of the international cooperation partner countries will be included.
+(3) In the case of calls relating to specific international cooperation activities (SICA), a significant number of experts who are citizens of the international cooperation partner countries will be included.

-In general, the Commission will ensure that at least a quarter of the experts used by an activity/research area will be replaced each calendar year.
+(4) In general, the Commission will ensure that at least a quarter of the experts used by an activity/research area will be replaced each calendar year.

-Article 17.2 of the EC Rules for Participation, and article 16.2 of the equivalent Euratom Rules for Participation.
+(5) Article 17(2) of the EC Rules for Participation, and Article 16(2) of the equivalent Euratom Rules for Participation.

-Article 17.3 and 4 of the EC Rules for Participation, and article 16.3 and 4 of the equivalent Euratom Rules for Participation.
+(6) Article 17(3) and (4) of the EC Rules for Participation, and Article 16(3) and (4) of the equivalent Euratom Rules for Participation.